Breakerz/Send-to-HomeAssistant/README.md

 After installing the extension you will need to:

 1. Create an automation, with a [webhook trigger](https://www.home-assistant.io/docs/automation/trigger/).
-2. Configure the URL, and Webhook in the extension using the "Options" menu.
+2. Configure the URL for the Webhook in the extension using the "Options" menu.

 Configuring the extension
 -------------------------

 Go to the Extensions menu in chrome.
 Select the "Options" link for the extension.
-Input your URL and webhook and press "Save".
+Input your URL for the  webhook and press "Save".

 Creating your first automation